emjimadhu/monorepify/README.md

         - `ng new <app_name>`
         - Remove `node_modules` and `.gitigonre` in `<app_name>`
         - `tsconfig.json`: Put `../../tsconfig` in `extends` field of `tsconfig` and remove common tsconfig options which can be shared across projects.
+        - `tslint.json`: Put `../../tslint` in `extends` field of `tslint` and remove common tslint options which can be shared across projects.
         - Run `cd <root_directory> && yarn utils:remove-node-modules && yarn install`
      - I believe you can add other typescript frameworks with this same steps!
 (You can even add native JS frameworks with little of tweaking)